Published on

 Authors

 Spotify has a web API that we can use in our applications.
-In this article, I will show you how to use the Spotify rest API and make a request to some endpoints.
+In this article, I will show you how to use the Spotify REST API and make requests to some endpoints.
 You can check the API reference here.

-In this article, I will write a demo using node.js, but you could use any other framework because the logic is simple.
-We will get the token from Spotify API first.
-And then we will store that token to access other endpoints that Spotify provides.
-The reason I choose node because it is simple to install and setup.
-And I will use this article as a reference for next project that i will create using next.js.
+In this article, I will provide a demo using Node.js, but you could use any other framework because the logic is simple.
+We will first get the token from the Spotify API and then store that token to access other endpoints that Spotify provides.
+The reason I chose Node.js is that it is simple to install and set up.
+I will use this article as a reference for the next project that I will create using Next.js.

-In addition to Node, Express will be used for routing and dotenv for environment variable management.
+In addition to Node.js, Express will be used for routing, and dotenv will be used for environment variable management.

 npm init